 Every useful feature you've ever used has this pattern

-CS101 explorations: code and algorithm
+CS101 explorations: algorithms and code

 Since the computer is totally mechanical and stupid -- how do they manage to do so many useful things?
 The gap between the computer and doing something useful is where the human programmer creates solutions.
 Programming is about a person using their insight about what would be useful and how it could be done, and breaking the steps down into code the computer can follow.